fukuchi/Omeka-S-module-mroonga-search/README.md

 Notes
 -----

-This module highly depends on the database structure of Omeka-S 3.x.
-If you are upgrading Omeka-S from 3.x to 4.x or later, we highly recommend you to uninstall this module **before upgrading**.
+This module highly depends on the database structure of Omeka S 3.x.
+If you are upgrading Omeka S from 3.x to 4.x or later, we highly recommend you to uninstall this module **before upgrading**.

 We have not heavily tested Mroonga engine with large sized data yet.
 For